djplaner/blog/docs/2011/04/04/how-do-you-analyse-and-select-an-educational-technology/index.md

 ---
+categories:
+- eded20491
+- elearning
+- teaching
+date: 2011-04-04 15:07:36+10:00
+next:
+  text: Building a collaborative CV09 podcast
+  url: /blog2/2011/04/06/building-a-collaborative-cv09-podcast/
+previous:
+  text: Making and using an OPML feed of student blogs
+  url: /blog2/2011/04/04/making-and-using-an-opml-feed-of-student-blogs/
 title: How do you analyse and select an educational technology
-date: 2011-04-04 15:07:36+10:00
-categories: ['eded20491', 'elearning', 'teaching']
 type: post
 template: blog-post.html
 comments: